 Our BOUNCERS are ready to serve the community of Bartlesville BOUNCE back from sub-standard housing conditions through various projects.
 These projects include several roofs, wall repair, installing cabinets, and painting.

-Earlier this evening, BOUNCE students participated in BOUNCE Bash, while student leaders went/p>/p>... [continue]
+Earlier this evening, BOUNCE students participated in BOUNCE Bash, while student leaders went out for a group leader meeting with David Scott, our Mission... [continue]

 A place to stay, a path to restoration

 by Kalie Lowrie on June 19, 2017 in news